Conferences

 Upcoming Conference

-The conference is co-organised by the ESA and the Kodolányi János University.
+The conference is co-organised by the ESA and National and Kapodistrian University of Athens.

 CONFERENCE VENUE